Elderly woman measures her blood pressure.

 … “white coat syndrome” is a common phenomenon?
 This is when your blood pressure increases just before your blood pressure is measured by the doctor.
 The reason for this is that you are tense and nervous before the doctor’s visit.

 ... children’s blood pressure is lower than that of adults?
-Doctors have to calculate children’s blood pressure individually depending on the age and size of the child. an average four-year-old boy’s blood pressure, for example, is a maximum of 110/70.
+Doctors have to calculate children’s blood pressure individually depending on the age and size of the child.
+An average four-year-old boy’s blood pressure, for example, is a maximum of 110/70.
 This value is even slightly lower for girls.
 The threshold values for adults only apply from age 18.

 Share